Varaaphon/FunPar-Final-Project-/README.md

 The Scala Parallel Web Scraper (SPWS) is a project I've been working on to fetch, process, and categorize research articles from academic journals or repositories using web scraping techniques.
 The idea is to use functional and parallel programming concepts to efficiently gather and analyze data.
-For this project, I've chosen tools like Akka for concurrency, Jsoup for web scraping, and Apache Spark for data processing.

  # Concept of Functional and Parallel Programming applied :